-Trade sequence and rotation is an important principle in assuring all accounts are treated equitably over time.
-KAR has designed its trade sequence and rotation process to provide all clients with fair access to trading.
-KAR maintains trading groups for our clients' accounts to facilitate orderly execution of trades.
-The trading groups are generally defined by the level of trading discretion afforded to KAR by clients within such trading groups.
+Where KAR determines that it is appropriate to aggregate or "bunch" orders for multiple clients, trade sequence and rotation is an important principle in assuring participating accounts are treated equitably over time by such trade aggregation.
+KAR has designed its trade sequence and rotation process to provide clients with fair access to trading opportunities over time and to avoid and/or minimize information leakage in the marketplace related to our or our clients' trading activities to prevent other market participants from trading on the basis of that information in a manner that could harm KAR's clients.
+KAR maintains trading groups for our clients' accounts to facilitate orderly execution of trades that are generally defined by the level of trading discretion afforded to KAR by clients within such trading groups or the client type, while also taking into account the likelihood that trading for a group or type of accounts could potentially result in information leakage to the broader market and the risks that other market participants trading on the basis of such information could harm clients.

-When determining the sequence of client account trades, KAR generally adheres to the following trade sequence and rotation order in order to achieve best execution for all of its clients: (1a) "Primary Block" (accounts that do not have any brokerage restrictions or limitations and where KAR has full trading discretion); followed by (1b) "Execution-only Client Block" (accounts where KAR also has full trading discretion, but that are required to be traded solely with execution-only brokerdealers); followed by (2) "Partial Trade Discretion and Partial-Directed Accounts" (accounts where KAR has been granted some level of trade discretion or where KAR has high conviction in the client's directed broker to be able to obtain best execution for the trade); and (3) "Fully-Directed Accounts" (accounts where KAR is directed to a particular broker regardless of KAR's level of comfort with their ability to obtain best execution on the transaction).
+When determining the sequence of client account trades that KAR has determined to aggregate, KAR generally adheres to the following trade rotation sequence in order to achieve best execution for all of its clients: (1a) "Primary Block" (accounts that do not have any brokerage restrictions or limitations and where KAR has full trading discretion); followed by (1b) "Execution-only Client Block" (accounts where KAR also has full trading discretion, but that are required to be traded solely with execution-only broker-dealers); followed by (2) "Partial Trade Discretion and Partial-Directed Accounts" (accounts where KAR has been granted some level of trade discretion or where KAR has high conviction in the client's directed broker to be able to obtain best execution for the trade); and (3) "Fully-Directed Accounts" (accounts where KAR is directed to a particular broker regardless of KAR's level of comfort with their ability to obtain best execution on the transaction).
 "Partial Trade Discretion and Partial-Directed Accounts" and "Fully-Directed Accounts" are completed in the order within each group as dictated by the results of randomization.
 Because the "Execution-only Client Block", "Partial Trade Discretion and Partial-Directed Accounts", and "Fully-Directed Accounts" generally trade after the "Primary Block" accounts, it is possible they will not receive as favorable prices on securities as received by the "Primary Block" and other accounts that trade ahead of them or vice versa.